Isabel Briggs Myers: Books, Biography & Quotes

 Isabel Myers (Isabel Briggs Myers; 18 October 1897 – 5 May 1980) was an American author and psychological theorist who created together with her mother the personality type test Myers Briggs Type Indicator.
-The tool is today one of the most widely used self-assessment tools.
+Today, the tool is one of the most widely used self-assessment tools.
 It is additionally within NLP referred to as basic metaprogram, a program that drives our behavior based on external factors and influence that ways in which we function in the world.
+This article covers Isabel Myers’ biography, quotes and books.

 Isabel Myers was born in the United States and grew up in Washington, D.C.
 She is the daughter of Katharine Briggs who first became interested in different personality types.
 Her father Lyman J. Briggs worked as a research physicist.